What is a lobectomy?

 instructions.
 The stitches or staples will be removed during a follow-up appointment.

-increase bleeding.
 Make sure to take only the medicines your healthcare provider advises.

 Keep doing the breathing exercises you learned in the hospital.
 Slowly increase your

-on your chest muscles and the incision.
+on your chest muscles and the cut.